Henry I of England: Succession crisis, 1120–1124

-Henry's succession plans were thrown into chaos by the sinking of the White Ship on 25 November 1120.
+Henry's succession plans were thrown into chaos by the sinking of the White Ship off the French coast on 25 November 1120.
 Henry had left the port of Barfleur for England in the early evening, leaving William Adelin and many of the younger members of the court to follow on that night in a separate vessel, the White Ship.
 Both the crew and passengers were drunk and, just outside the harbour, the ship hit a submerged rock.
 The ship sank, killing as many as 300 people, with only one survivor, a butcher from Rouen.
 Henry's court was initially too scared to report William's death to the King.
 When he was finally told, he collapsed with grief.

 The disaster left Henry with no legitimate son, his nephews now the closest possible male heirs.
 Henry announced he would take a new wife, Adeliza of Louvain, opening up the prospect of a new royal son, and the two were married at Windsor Castle in January 1121.
 Henry appears to have chosen her because she was attractive and came from a prestigious noble line.
 Adeliza seems to have been fond of Henry and joined him in his travels, probably to maximise the chances of her conceiving a child.
 The White Ship disaster initiated fresh conflict in Wales, where the drowning of Richard, Earl of Chester, encouraged a rebellion led by Maredudd ap Bleddyn.
 Henry intervened in North Wales that summer with an army and, although he was hit by a Welsh arrow, the campaign reaffirmed royal power across the region.